notofonts/noto-docs/src/miniarticles/NotoSerifTelugu.md

 # Noto Serif Telugu

-Noto Serif Telugu is a modulated (“serif”) design for texts in the Telugu script.
+Noto Serif Telugu is a modulated (“serif”) design for texts in the Indic _Telugu_ script.

 Noto Serif Telugu has multiple weights, contains 728 glyphs, 11 OpenType features, and supports 163 characters from 4 Unicode blocks: Telugu, Basic Latin, General Punctuation, Devanagari.